AndromedaIsComingg/DevOps-Projects-Darey.io/Project 11-Ansible-Automate-Project/README.md

 ##### Updating the branch `main` locally
-Since the `add` and `commit` we performed earlier was on the `ansible-jen` branch, we will switch into the main branch with the command `git checkout main` and check the status with the command `git status` and update the branch with a pull command `git pull.
+Since the `add` and `commit` we performed earlier was on the `ansible-jen` branch, we will switch into the main branch with the command `git checkout main` and check the status with the command `git status` and update the branch with a pull command `git pull`.

 <img width="736" alt="main branch update" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/93563083-22a8-41ab-95ea-1ad746085916">